-As the site of the National tour Launch, Science World hosted two Federal Government Ministers as well as a Provincial Minister, engaging them in activities such as an Actua Maker Mobile workshop and an engaging talk by Neil Turok, “We are All Innovators”.
-This was just the beginning for Science world as they hosted one of the Innovation 150 festivals in Vancouver, which included 23 events drawing in a very diverse audience.
+As the site of the National tour Launch, Science World BC hosted two Federal Government Ministers as well as a Provincial Minister for the launch event, which included the opening of the Power of Ideas Exhibit, and an engaging talk by Neil Turok.
+Over the course of the festival, Science World BC hosted 23 events targeting a diverse audience.

-QUANTUM: The Exhibition coincided with the festival and the Power of Ideas tour, was able to showcase Canada’s scientific excellence in quantum information science and technology using demonstrations to enhance the visitor experience and overall helping to inspire visitors.
+QUANTUM: The Exhibition coincided with the festival and the Power of Ideas tour, showcased Canada’s scientific excellence in quantum information science and technology using demonstrations to enhance the visitor experience and overall helping to inspire visitors.

 The Exploration Place

-Hosted on January 21st 2017, The Exploration Place held a community event which encouraged people of all ages to come out and participate in science themed activities.
-With exhibitors like Science World, BC Green Games, UNBC Chemistry Club, Prince George Astronomical Society and many others, The Exploration Place was able to provide hands on activities for its participants and engage the whole community.
+Hosted on January 21, 2017 The Exploration Place held a community event which encouraged people of all ages to come out and participate in science themed activities.
+With exhibitors like Science World, BC Green Games, UNBC Chemistry Club, Prince George Astronomical Society and many others, The Exploration Place provided hands on activities for its participants and engage the whole community.

-With Nunavut being the only province with no lifejacket regulations, the NRI hosted Dr. Giesbrecht who is a leader in the field of human physiology in cold temperatures.
-He conducted 6 lectures and 2 media interviews reaching a wide range of audiences.
-They were able to inform the general public, as well as students and health professionals about the dangers of cold water submersion and techniques of getting out of the water.
-For the health professionals, the treatments of people with hypothermia were gone over to ensure proper practices.
-These activities were able to effectively inform the community about cold water safety that is needed in Nunavut.
+The NRI hosted Dr. Giesbrecht, a leader in the field of human physiology in cold temperatures to discuss cold water safety.
+He conducted 6 lectures and 2 media interviews reaching audiences across Nunavut.
+The Institute informed the general public, as well as students and health professionals about the dangers of cold water submersion and techniques to get out.
+For the health professionals, the treatments of people with hypothermia was addressed to ensure proper practices.
+These activities effectively informed the community about cold water safety, which is much needed in Nunavut.

 Youth Science Canada in collaboration with the Innovation festival in Regina, held the annual Canada Wide Science Fair from May 14 to 20.
-With over 4000 people attending the STEAM 2017: Festival of Learning and 583 participants in the fair, Youth Science Canada was able to celebrate the young innovative Canadians and acknowledge their achievements.
-Hosting both the Power of Ideas Exhibit and the Actua Maker Mobile they were also able to promote the power of innovation within the public.
+With over 4,000 people attending the STEAM 2017: Festival of Learning and 583 participants in the fair, Youth Science Canada celebrated the young innovative Canadians and acknowledge their achievements.
+Hosting both the Power of Ideas Exhibit and the Actua Maker Mobile they promoted the power of innovation within the public.

 The Innovation Festival: Saskatchewan was led provincially by the Saskatchewan Science Centre with the aim to raise the profile of Canada’s achievements in the world of STEM.
 Events took place in all areas of the province through March to June including Quantum: The Exhibition which was hosted at the Western Development Museum in Saskatoon.
 The Saskatchewan Science Centre Go!
 Science outreach team provided additional support programming at the museum to run activities such as Bridging the Gap, Scribble Bots, Makey Makey, Hoop Planes, Wind Car and the Canadarm Challenge.
 The Go!
 Science outreach team also travelled with the The Power of Ideas Tour team to schools throughout the province for complementary programming.
 In the evening of March 30 the Saskatchewan Science Centre hosted a Beer & Quantum talk led by the Institute of Quantum Computing’s Martin Laforest.

-The Manuels River Hibernia Interpretation Centre ran a series of events to celebrate the 150th birthday of Canada through the week of June 25th – 30th, in the immediate lead-up to the 1st of July.
+The Manuels River Hibernia Interpretation Centre ran a series of events to celebrate the 150th birthday of Canada through the week of June 25 to 30, in the immediate lead-up to the 1st of July.
 One of these events was a Citizenship Ceremony, welcoming new citizens from 16 different countries.
-As Canada Day approached, a series of free nature tours on Manuels River were offered to the general public.Topics for these hikes included birds, botany, human history, geology, wetlands and palaeontology.
+As Canada Day approached, a series of free nature tours on Manuels River were offered to the general public with topics including birds, botany, human history, geology, wetlands and palaeontology.
 During this week a series of Canadian themed events took place including a trivia contest, a Dinner and a Movie evening, a scavenger hunt and of course a Canada Day breakfast.
 Also offered was a special Canadian Innovators version of Young Scientist, which encouraged participants to think about Canadian innovators through our nation’s history.

 The CASC office is situated in Robinson Huron Treaty territory and the land on which we learn and live is the traditional territory of the Atikameksheng Anishnawbek.